 What the Research Shows

-Studies have shown that dogs can also experience a reduction in cholesterol levels after taking atorvastatin.
-Another fact is that healthy dogs can tolerate statins better than sick pups.
-That said, dogs don’t usually suffer from coronary diseases and other heart problems like we humans do.
-Their arteries don’t typically get clogged and they don’t normally suffer from strokes.
+Studies show that dogs also experience a reduction in cholesterol levels after taking Atorvastatin.
+It’s likely that healthy dogs tolerate statins better than sick pups.

-Lipitor Dosage for K9s
+Dosing Lipitor for Canines

 Healthy Lifestyle & Diet